Austrheim Municipality

 Austrheim is a municipality in the Nordhordland region of Vestland county, Norway.
 The administrative centre of the municipality is the village of Årås.
 Other villages in the municipality include Austrheim and Kaland.
-The Mongstad industrial area lies along the border of Austrheim and neighboring Lindås municipality.
-The westernmost point of mainland Norway lies in the municipality at Vardetangen.
+The Mongstad industrial area lies along the border of Austrheim and neighboring Alver Municipality.
+The westernmost point of mainland Norway is Vardetangen which is located in the municipality.